Skip to content

 Answer: Mary Lou Retton.

 She was the first American woman to win the Olympic all-around.
-The Soviet boycott of LA 1984 thinned the field, but Retton’s perfect-10 vault on her last event under pressure remains an iconic Olympic moment.
+The Soviet boycott of LA 1984 thinned the field, but her perfect-10 vault on the final rotation still gets replayed every Olympic cycle.

 49. How many golds did Mark Spitz win at Munich 1972?
 (Medium)